-People sometimes ask me what kind of results they can expect from Life and Death coaching.
+People sometimes ask me what kind of results they can expect from coaching with me.

 It’s a great question – after all you wouldn’t go buy a cool-looking-little-gadget-thingamjig unless you knew what it was actually going to do for you, right?

-Rather than me extol the virtues of Life and Death Coaching (let’s be honest, I’m a bit biased!) let’s take a look at the story of one of my favourite clients, Kate.
+Rather than me extol the virtues of coaching (let’s be honest, I’m a bit biased!) let’s take a look at the story of one of my favourite clients, Kate.

 The beginning of Kate’s story is so familiar.
 Maybe you can relate?